hearmeneigh/dataset-rising/README.md

 ```

 ### 4. Select Images For a Dataset
+> This section requires a running MongoDB database, which you can start with `dr-db-up` command.

 When you're confident that the selectors are producing the right kind of samples, it's time to select the posts for
 building a dataset.
 Use `dr-pick` to select posts from the database and store them in a JSONL file.